Map view

 Move the map

-As with manny map applications StickMaps allows you to move arround on the map as you would expect:
+As with many map applications, StickMaps allows you to move around on the map as you would expect:

 - Use the arrow keys (